Best Things to Do at the North Rim of the Grand Canyon

 From the North Rim Entrance Fee Station, you are still 14 miles from the actual rim.
 Continue driving the winding road through the Kaibab National Forest towards the Visitor Center area.

-The closest airport to the North Rim is located in Kanab, Utah, 80 miles or two hours away.
+The closest airport is located in Kanab, Utah, 80 miles or two hours away.

 Campgrounds Near the North Rim